gitgregoryjones/secretsdeploy/README.md

 # Secrets Deploy
-This action creates a build using your Dockerfile, pushes build to ECR, pulls secrets (if available) for your project, restarts the ECS service with a new task definition and pushes your secrets to the running tasks.
+This action creates a build using your project's Dockerfile, pushes build to ECR, pulls secrets (if available) for your project, restarts the ECS service with a new task definition and pushes your secrets to the running tasks.

 <img src="process.png" width="100%" style="padding: 0 15px; float: left;">